-Though not in our test, we put the Classic up against an older design CamelBak pack and saw the flow rate "per sip" really was noticeably better.
+Though not in our current testing lineup, we put the Classic up against an older generation CamelBak hydration pack and saw the flow rate "per sip" was indeed noticeably better.

 Another handy feature is the practical and easy to use shutoff switch on the Big Bite valve.
-Flip it forward to stop the flow and stop potential drips, flip it back to experience easy drinking.
+Flip it forward to stop the flow and stop potential drips, then flip it back to experience easy drinking.
 If ever in doubt which way is open or closed, CamelBak even put pictures on the valve!
+So simple!

 Ease of Filling

-Once we were ready to fill up our Classic, like the CamelBak Rogue, our testers found it was incredibly easy to fill up the pack's 2.5-liter hydration bladder.
-Several of our test models have convenient quick-disconnect drinking tubes, and like the Rogue, the Classic, doesn't have this feature.
+Once we were ready to fill up our Classic, our testers found it was incredibly easy to fill up the pack's 2.5-liter hydration bladder.
+While several of the models in our testing lineup have convenient quick-release drinking hoses, the Classic doesn't have this feature.

-Initially, we wondered if this may hinder our ability to quickly and easily fill the pack up, but after opening the quick release flap on the outer portion of the backpack, we found the entire wide-mouthed bladder opening staring us in the face, eliminating the need to unhook the drinking hose at all for a simple refill.
+Initially, we wondered if this may hinder our ability to quickly and easily fill the pack up, but after opening the quick-release flap on the outer portion of the backpack, we found the entire wide-mouthed bladder opening staring us in the face, eliminating the need to unhook the drinking hose at all for a simple refill.

-The Classic is comfortable when used for its intended purpose: carrying 2.5 liters of water and a couple of small items like a little food, a bike tube, and CO2 cartridges.
-Go beyond that type of simple load and well actually, you can't go beyond that, because the pack is simply a lightly padded/insulated water carrying bag with one extra pocket.
+The Classic is comfortable when used for its intended purpose: carrying 2.5 liters of water and a couple of small items like a little snack, some bike tools, or a wallet and keys.
+Go beyond that type of simple load and well…actually, you can't go beyond that, because the pack is simply a lightly padded/insulated water carrying bag with one extra pocket.

-As was the case with the other lightweight packs in our test, the Classic also experienced the rounded, cylindrical fit when filled but this was alleviated after drinking the 0.5 of the 2.5-liter liquid capacity.
+As is the case with the other lightweight packs in our test, the Classic also experiences the rounded, cylindrical fit when filled, but this is alleviated after drinking 0.5 liters of the 2.5-liter liquid capacity.

 The simple mesh shoulder straps are more than adequate to support this minimalist pack and provide decent ventilation in order to keep our shoulders and back dry.
-In keeping with the sleek, simple and lightweight design, CamelBak does not include a waist belt with the Classic.
-Our testers gave mixed reviews on the lack of waist belt, with some preferring even a simple belt while others felt that when used in its intended element, road cycling or light day hiking, a belt would just be in the way.
+In keeping with the sleek, lightweight, and straightforward design, CamelBak does not include a hip belt with the Classic.
+Our testers gave mixed reviews on the lack of hip belt, with some preferring even a simple belt while others felt that when used in its intended element, road cycling or light day hiking, a belt would just be in the way.
 Trail runners were also undecided between the belt versus no belt question.

-We also put the Classic through the Tahoe trail wringer, just like we did with the CamelBak Rogue, and had similar results.
-For light non-technical riding, the Classic could be your ultralight pack of choice, but for anything technical, we wouldn't recommend it.
+We also put the Classic through the Tahoe trail wringer and had similar results.
+For light, non-technical mountain bike riding, the Classic could be your ultralight pack of choice, but for anything technical, we would recommend something a little more secure.

-With a light and fast storage capacity of 0.5 liters, this is the pack in our test with the least amount of gear storage, with only one small pocket.
+With a light and fast storage capacity of 0.5 liters, this is one of the packs in our test with the least amount of gear storage, with only one small pocket for just the essentials.

-This competitor's primary use is to carry water, a couple of food bars, an inner tube, and CO2 cartridges, or maybe even superlight Sil nylon wind jacket.
-If you're looking for gear carrying ability, this is not your pack, and you should check out the CamelBak Rogue for two liters of additional space.
-The budget-friendly TETON Sports TrailRunner provides 2.5 more liters of storage.
+This competitor's primary use is to carry water, a couple of food bars, an inner tube, and CO2 cartridges, or maybe even a superlight nylon wind jacket.
+If you're looking for a larger gear-carrying ability, this is not your pack.

-The nearest competitors in regards to pack weight (we measured 'em) is a tie between the CamelBak Rogue and the TETON Sports TrailRunner, at 12.8 ounces.
-Splitting hairs?
+The nearest competitors in regards to pack weight (we measured them ourselves!) are a couple of ounces heavier than the Classic.
+Are we splitting hairs?
 Perhaps.
-But if saving every ounce counts, the Classic is for you!
+But if you think saving every ounce counts, the Classic is the one for you!

 Ease of Cleaning

 Are you a no-frills cyclist looking for a simple and sleek pack?
 Are you a casual hiker looking for an easy way to carry water on your next outing?
 Does the thought of carrying even an extra ounce make you cringe and keep you up at night?
-If you think any of that describes you, the CamelBak Classic is worth a look.
+If you think any of that describes you, the CamelBak Classic is worth a look!